jimmypatel93/StudentResultMangementSystem/README.md

 Back-end technologies:- Java, SpringBoot
 Database:- MySQL

+# Server
-Start the server by starting the springboot application.
-First create a jar from by doing "mvn clean install" command.
+1. Start the server by starting the spring-boot application.
+2. Create a jar using the "mvn clean install" command.
 The jar file will be created in the target folder.
+3. Start the API server by running the "java -jar StudentResultMangementSystem-0.0.1.jar" command.

+# Client
-After that, run "java -jar StudentResultMangementSystem-0.0.1.jar" command. start the front end by starting the ReactJS application.
-First enter the command "npm i" from root directory and then enter command "npm start" to run the application.
+1. Run the "npm i" command from the root directory to install all the required packages.
+2. In the .env file, replace the value of the "REACT_APP_SERVER_URL" with the server URL.
+3. Run the "npm start" command to start the application.

 Note:-
-If you are facing the error conencting the client and server(CORS error), please check the url in the main method under StudentResultManagementSystemApplication class under the package com.shyftlabs.io
+If you are facing any error connecting the client and server(CORS error), go to StudentResultManagementSystemApplication class which can be found in com.shyftlabs.io package inside the server directory, and set the URL (react app URL) in the allowedOrigins method.